 15. Miniature Pinscher

 The Miniature Pinscher is a bossy and fearless dog.
 If you are considering one, you will need to be prepared to be a firm, consistent trainer.
 Doing so will result in an affectionate and dedicated companion.
 They need plenty of exercise and are good at escaping.
 You should always be watchful so that the Miniature Pinscher doesn’t sneak out.
 They are also very curious and love to taste everything they come across.
-However, their small size means you don’t have to spend too much money on their food.
+However, their small size means makes them one of the least expensive dog breeds when it comes to spending money on their food.

 16. Miniature Schnauzer